-SQL full form is Structured Query Language.
-SQL is a domain-specific language.
+SQL Meaning: it is a domain-specific language.
 It is used in application development language to enable a programmer to work with the data.
 The data is stored in a relational database.
 To manage this data, we have relational database management systems like SQL Server, MySQL, MS Access, etc. that use SQL as a standard database language.

 This introduction to SQL tutorial will give you a quick overview on:

 What does SQL stand for?

 A common question is “what is the full form of SQL”.
 SQL stands for Structured Query Language.
 The original name of the language was SEQUEL, created for the IBM System R research database in 1970, but due to copyright issues, they changed the name to SQL.

 What Is Data?